 This type of theft occurs when a clerk or servant unlawfully takes property in their possession due to their employment.
 The key factor here is the relationship of trust between the employer and the employee.

-The employee has lawful access to the property as part of their job responsibilities, but they misuse it to take it for their benefit.
+The employee has lawful access to the property as part of their job responsibilities, but they misuse it to take it for their own benefit.
 This type of theft highlights the breach of trust inherent in employer-employee relationships.

 Theft After Preparation Made For Causing Death Or Hurt